Although there is only a handful of main bike types out there, each of them shares a unique set of features.

 - V-brake – Old-school bike brake found on cheaper and simpler bicycles.

-- Coaster brake – The back-pedal bike brake type that’s often found on city- and cruiser bikes.
+- Coaster brake – The back-pedal bike brake type that’s often found on the city- and cruiser bikes.

 - Mechanical disc brake – Cable-actuated disc brake.